uhlmanngroup/MorphoDynamicsPipe/README.md

 To run the example data, copy the folder `MorphoDynamicsPipe/example/1_data` to `MorphoDynamicsPipe/1_data`, including the the subfolders and files.

 ## Execution
+If you are on Windows and do not have a GPU, then open the snakemake file and make a small change.
+Please change `windows_and_cpu_only = False` to `windows_and_cpu_only = True`.
+If you are not on Windows then you can ignore this step.
+If you are on Windows but you have a GPU then you can ignore this step.

 Then run `snakemake -s run_example.smk --cores "all" --sdm conda --conda-frontend mamba --keep-going --use-snakemake` when in the MorphoDynamicsPipe folder.